DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

         export RTE_TARGET=x86_64-native-linuxapp-gcc

-    See the Intel® DPDK Getting Started Guide for possible RTE_TARGET values.
+    See the DPDK Getting Started Guide for possible RTE_TARGET values.

 #.
 Build the application: